Join our list

 For those bunches who underwent destemming (and thus a form of crushing), a fair amount of free running juice is already in place.
-Free run juice is widely recognized as the freshest juice.
+Free-run juice is widely recognized as the freshest juice.
 As such, it’s drained and set aside.

 Then the pressure starts.
 Horizontal bladder presses offer a great amount of control over how much pressure.
 This bit of equipment looks like a horizontal tube with a rubber balloon in the middle.
 The grapes are loaded into it, the balloon (bladder) inflates and presses the grapes against the wall of the tube.
-Over time, the pressure in increased and with each increase the wine is separated and set aside.
+Over time, the pressure increases, and with each increase the wine is separated and set aside.
 As the pressure goes up, the amount of grape skin compounds in the juice goes up right with it.

 Contact or Separation

 Now, some white wines benefit from skin contact prior to fermentation…some don’t.
 More aromatic grapes (Sauvignon Blanc, Riesling, Muscat) and certain styles of wines (orange wines and Rhone white blends) derive a powerhouse of character from skin contact.
-The goal of enhancing a wine’s aromatic profile goes hand in hand with producing bigger bodied wine.
+The goal of enhancing a wine’s aromatic profile goes hand in hand with producing bigger-bodied wine.

 Skin contact can last from a few hours to a day or more, depending on the end goal.
 Winemakers often keep the temperatures quite cool (again, avoiding oxidation) and add enzymes to speed up the process of those skins giving up their flavors to the must.
 The whole process is very carefully monitored so that the tasty compounds aren’t joined by the bitter compounds with which they coexist.

 Now we have our white must and it’s time to make wine.
 One of the unsung heroes of white (and rosé) winemaking is clarification.
-The clarification techniques and processes all seek to remove the clouds of particles caught in the must, and thus ensure a cleaner, brighter, less bitter future-wine.
+The clarification techniques and processes all seek to remove the clouds of particles caught in the must and thus ensure a cleaner, brighter, less bitter future wine.